Rattlesnake: Prey

-Rattlesnakes typically consume mice, rats, rabbits, squirrels, small birds, rodents and other small animals.
+Rattlesnakes typically consume mice, rats, rabbits, ground squirrels, gophers, prairie dogs, ground-nesting birds and other small animals (such as lizards, frogs, toads and occasionally American mink and weasels).
 They lie in wait for their prey, or hunt for it in holes.
 The rattlesnake's defence and hunting mechanisms are bound to its physiology and its environment.
 More importantly environmental temperature can influence the ability of ectotherms.
 The prey is killed quickly with a venomous bite as opposed to constriction.
 If the bitten prey moves away before dying, the rattlesnake can follow it by its scent.
 When it locates the fallen prey, it checks for signs of life by prodding with its snout, flicking its tongue, and using its sense of smell.
 Once the prey has become incapacitated, the rattlesnake locates its head by odors emitted from the mouth.
 The prey is then ingested head first, which allows wings and limbs to fold at the joints in a manner that minimizes the girth of the meal.
 The gastric fluids of rattlesnakes are extremely powerful, allowing for the digestion of flesh and bone.
 Optimal digestion occurs when the snake maintains a body temperature between 80 and 85 F. If the prey is small, the rattlesnake often continues hunting.
 If the meal was adequate, the snake finds a warm, safe location in which to coil up and rest until the prey is digested.
 Feeding habits play an important ecological role by limiting the size of rodent populations, which prevents crop damage and stabilizes ecosystems.